 We have a mindful approach towards designing Fashion with sustainability as a starting point, reducing the environmental impact and delivering beautifully hand-crafted designs that are friendly to our planet.
 These are our fundamental values:

-• One planet.
+- One planet.
 As we appreciate the beautiful planet we live on, we want to keep it that way.
 So we try to use only renewable materials which are ideally minimally processed and don’t cause any disturbance to local communities and wildlife.
-We currently work with low-impact natural materials such as Tencel, Hemp, Linen, wool, silk and Organic or recycled cotton.
+We currently work with low-impact natural materials such as Tencel, Hemp, Linen, deadstock silk and wool, and organic or recycled cotton.
 We have also introduced banana mesh fibre, which is biodegradable from the waste of banana tree stems.
 We develop experimental custom jacquard weaves made with NewLife recycled yarns from post-consumer plastic waste, Berliner Recycled Cotton yarns and British Recycled wool to explore circular solutions and support local sustainable manufacturers.
 We use natural trims such as corozo buttons, made with the shell of the corozo nut (typically Colombian and Ecuadorian), we also use coconut buttons, made out of coconut shells.
 Both buttons are biodegradable and made from waste materials.

-• London production.
+- London production.
 Because all the garments are made in-house or in our London-based atelier, we have direct control and the ability to ensure the best working conditions.
 We produce a limited amount of samples and encourage made-to-order to avoid unnecessary stock.

-• Minimal waste.
+- Minimal waste.
 One of our aims is to create near-zero waste.
 Why not zero waste?
 Well, when you use a pair of scissors you immediately make an offcut and therefore potentially waste.
 We experiment with minimal waste pattern cutting and using the offcuts for sewing samples, upcycling projects and stuffing.
 We compost the organic textiles in our wormery together with the paper and cardboard waste from packaging.

-• Local sourcing.
+- Local sourcing.
 By sourcing our fabrics, trimmings and other materials locally we support local businesses such as Alice Timmis Studio and reduce the travel distance of materials therefore reducing the environmental impact.
 We use a lot of deadstock materials, which are the end-of-the-roll or discarded materials from other businesses, which would otherwise end up in the landfill.
 It’s a great way to use fabric waste or excess production which occurs very commonly in the fashion chain.

-• Be kind.
+- Be kind.
 Treat others how you want to be treated.
 This means focusing on customer interaction, and supplier relationships, paying fair rates for products and services and being thankful for being able to exist and share our creations.

 Sustainable events